Winona Ryder: 2006–2015: Return to film

-2016–present
+2016–present: Stranger Things and resurgence

-Since 2016, Ryder has starred in the Netflix science fiction-horror series Stranger Things (2016–), created by The Duffer Brothers, playing Joyce Byers, a single mother whose 12-year-old son Will vanishes mysteriously.
-The Duffer brothers stated that Ryder "has a very intense energy about her ... a wiry unpredictability, a sort of anxiousness that we thought we'd really lean into."
+Since 2016, Ryder has starred in the Netflix science fiction-horror series Stranger Things, created by The Duffer Brothers, playing Joyce Byers, a single mother whose 12-year-old son Will vanishes mysteriously.
+The Duffer brothers said that Ryder "has a very intense energy about her ... a wiry unpredictability, a sort of anxiousness that we thought we'd really lean into."
 The series' first season premiered in July 2016 to critical acclaim and high audience ratings.
-Ryder also received praise for her performance, and the cast won the SAG award for best ensemble for a drama series in 2017.
+Ryder also received praise for her performance, and the cast won the SAG Award for Best Ensemble in a Drama Series in 2017.
 The second and third seasons of the series were released in October 2017 and July 2019.
 For season 3, she was paid a reported $350,000 per episode.
-The filming for the fourth season had been halted due to the COVID-19 pandemic, but resumed filming September 2020.
-The first volume of season 4 premiered on May 27, 2022, and its second volume premiered July 1, 2022.

-Kate Bush's 1985 song "Running Up That Hill" climbed dramatically on music charts and reached number one on iTunes after the song was included in scenes of Stranger Things, subsequent to Ryder frequently wearing Kate Bush T-shirts and lapel badges on set.
+The filming for the fourth season had been halted due to the COVID-19 pandemic, but resumed in September 2020.
+The first volume of season 4 premiered on May 27, 2022, and the second volume on July 1, 2022.
+Kate Bush's 1985 song "Running Up That Hill" reached number one on iTunes after the song was included in scenes of Stranger Things, after Ryder frequently wore Kate Bush T-shirts and lapel badges on set.

 In 2018, Ryder appeared in the film Destination Wedding, alongside Keanu Reeves.
-The two performers had previously worked together in three other movies (Bram Stoker's Dracula, A Scanner Darkly, and The Private Lives of Pippa Lee), portraying love interests in the first two films.
 The same year, Ryder also starred in a L'Oréal shampoo commercial, and in H&M's spring collection campaign co-starring Elizabeth Olsen.

-In early 2020, Ryder appeared in Squarespace's Super Bowl commercial which was aired during the first half of the game.
-Later that year, she starred in The Plot Against America, an HBO limited series based upon Philip Roth's 2004 novel of the same name.
-David Simon, the creator of the series commented; "Winona always had the standing of the great American ingenue.
+In 2020, Ryder appeared in Squarespace's Super Bowl commercial, which aired during the first half of the game.
+Later that year, she starred in The Plot Against America, an HBO limited series based on Philip Roth's 2004 novel of the same name.
+David Simon, the creator of the series, said: "Winona always had the standing of the great American ingenue.
 Now we're ready for the second act, because she's always been a remarkable actor—always asking questions about the role, doing the research, and then feeling the camera instinctively once the work begins."
-The series marked Ryder's second collaboration with Simon; in 2014, she appeared in his HBO miniseries Show Me a Hero.
+The series was Ryder's second collaboration with Simon; in 2014, she appeared in his HBO miniseries Show Me a Hero.

 In 2021, Ryder reprised her role as Kim Boggs in Edward Scissorhands alongside Timothée Chalamet in a Super Bowl ad for Cadillac.

-Ryder's next film is Gone in the Night, co-starring with Dermot Mulroney, her former co-star in How To Make an American Quilt.
+Her next film was Gone in the Night, co-starring Dermot Mulroney.
+As early as 1992, Ryder had expressed her willingness to appear in a sequel to Beetlejuice, hinting at such a return in a November 2013 interview, provided that Burton and Keaton were involved, and confirmed again in August 2015 that she would reprise her role in the sequel.
+The sequel, Beetlejuice Beetlejuice, wrapped filming in late 2023, and was released in October 2024.